WELCOME TO MY WEBSITE

 Over his lifetime, Stephen has been influenced by many books and many genres, from Gibbons,’ ‘Decline and Fall of the Roman Empire,’ to Carl Sagan’s, ‘Cosmos.’
 And from a crime fiction point of view, his recent Masters Degree in crime fiction writing has opened up to him a wealth of authors he may have read in the past, but can’t remember.
 What he can say is that the masters of crime fiction for him revolves around such greats as Elmore Leonard, Agatha Christie, Arthur Conan-Doyle, George Simenon and a whole list of others too many to mention here.

 Crime fiction is the largest and constantly growing genre in commercial fiction, and trying to fit new authors in among the current crop of great CF writers, like Child, Rankin and MacBride is a tall order.
 So when Stephen wrote his debut novel ‘Blind Murder’ he had no idea about the ‘craft’ of writing.
 But what he did know is that it needed to be different.
 Being different though does not always get you a publishing deal or an agent.

 Modern day detectives in fiction are generally larger than life characters.
 Sometimes dysfunctional.
 Most times alcoholic or close to being one, with a failed or failing marriage.
 And when you think about it to a certain degree the problems of one fictional detective can be a crystallising of the problems of many police officers, but not all the same time and not just one!

-Blind Murder is different in that it uses a Traffic police officer, reluctantly getting himself involved in things he shouldn’t with a detective, with consequences that will affect the rest of his life, (I won’t say any more in case you haven’t read it).
-Jake Jordan’s problems continue in the second in the series, ‘Driving Dead,’ soon to be published.
+Blind Murder is different in that it uses a road policing officer, reluctantly getting himself involved in things he shouldn’t with a detective, with consequences that will affect the rest of his life, (I won’t say any more in case you haven’t read it).
+Jake Jordan’s problems continue in the second in the series, ‘Driving Dead,’ published in January 2019.